alexnathanson/CASE_sensor_network/README.md

 ## To do

+automate and make resilient
-SIMPLIFY setting up PIs with custom configs???? test - laptop to pull and archive files remote access or posting... git? look into Bonjour on windows to deal with host names
+remote access or posting... git? look into Bonjour on windows to deal with host names? pscp files to... somewhere?

+quality/ health check
+* check free disk space
+* check files exist
+* check file sizes
+* spot check amount of rows and data validation